 The following chart plots returns against risk and helps to illustrate the quality of returns achieved.
-It is important to note the return measures used for Ryder and other domestic investment managers are not directly comparable to the indices as while they are presented before provided for tax they are post the payment of realised tax which creates an unfair drag on Ryder and other domestic investment managers when compared to the ASX market indices.
+It is important to note the return measures used for Ryder and other LIC's are not directly comparable to the indices as returns are presented before provisioned tax but are after the payment of realised tax creating an unfair drag on Ryder and other LIC's when compared to the ASX market indices.
 However, this chart is still useful to assess the quality of the relative performance.